Seeds of Life in Space (SOLIS). XIII. Nitrogen fractionation towards the protocluster OMC-2 FIR4: Methods

 As can be seen in Fig. \ref{fig.spectra}, the lines of H$^{13}$CN and HC$^{15}$N show generally a Gaussian shape; hence, each line was fitted with a single Gaussian in CASSIS using Levenberg-Marquardt (L-M) fitting.
 The fit provides several line parameters, among which is the full width at half maximum (FWHM), which was then used as one of the input parameters for local thermal equilibrium (LTE) analysis using CASSIS.
 In order to check our LTE assumption, which is satisfied if the H$_2$ density is larger than the critical density of the analysed transition, we computed the critical density of each of our lines from the equation:

 In Eq \ref{eq.criticaldensity}, $n_{\rm CRIT}$ represents the critical density (cm$^{-3}$) while $A_{\rm ul}$ (s$^{-1}$) represents the Einstein coefficient and $C_{\rm ul}$ (cm$^{-3}$s$^{-1}$) represents the collisional coefficient.
-We use collisional coefficients taken from the CASSIS collision database and calculated by Hernandez-Vera et al. (2014) for HCN and by Daniel et al. (2005) and Lique et al. (2015) for N$_2$H$^+$.
+We use collisional coefficients taken from the CASSIS collision database and calculated by \citet{Hernandez-Vera2014} for HCN and by \citet{Daniel2005} and \citet{Lique2015} for N$_2$H$^+$.
 For the $1-0$ transition we can assume that the $^{15}$N isotopologues (and $^{13}$C-isotopologues) have the same collisional coefficients as their respective main isotopologues.
 The critical density at 40 K was calculated to be 1.62$\times$10$^6$ cm$^{-3}$ for H$^{13}$CN, 1.59$\times$10$^6$ cm$^{-3}$ for HC$^{15}$N, 1.61$\times$10$^5$ cm$^{-3}$ for $^{15}$NNH$^+$, 1.66$\times$10$^5$ cm$^{-3}$ for N$^{15}$NH$^+$ and 1.77$\times$10$^5$ cm$^{-3}$ for N$_2$H$^+$.
-In the case of N$_2$H$^+$ and its isotopologues, we can safely assume LTE as these values for critical density are smaller than the average H$_2$ volume density of OMC-2 FIR4 (1.2$\times$10$^6$ cm$^{-3}$; Ceccarelli et al. 2014b); for H$^{13}$CN and HC$^{15}$N, the calculated critical density values are the same order of magnitude as the volume density and so the approximation of LTE conditions is reasonable.
-It should be noted that we used the density value from Ceccarelli et al. (2014b) because it is an average value calculated over the whole system, making it the best comparison that we can make with available data.
+In the case of N$_2$H$^+$ and its isotopologues, we can safely assume LTE as these values for critical density are smaller than the average H$_2$ volume density of OMC-2 FIR4 (1.2$\times$10$^6$ cm$^{-3}$; \citet{Ceccarelli2014b}); for H$^{13}$CN and HC$^{15}$N, the calculated critical density values are the same order of magnitude as the volume density and so the approximation of LTE conditions is reasonable.
+It should be noted that we used the density value from \citet{Ceccarelli2014b} because it is an average value calculated over the whole system, making it the best comparison that we can make with available data.

 Radiative transfer through gas with a constant excitation temperature (\textit{T$_{ex}$}) leads to the following expression for the resulting intensity as synthesised beam temperature $T_{\rm b}$($\nu$):